Hongkong Land Holdings Limited's (SGX: H78) 4% Dividend Yield: How Sustainable Is It?

 Hongkong Land Holdings Limited (SGX: H78) is a property investment, management, and development company with assets in various Asian cities such as Hong Kong, Singapore, Beijing, and Jakarta.

-With a yield that is way higher than some Singapore REITs, the property developer is sure to attract retirees and income-hungry investors alike amid a low interest rate environment.
+With a yield that is higher than that of the Singapore stock market in general, the property developer is sure to attract retirees and income-hungry investors alike amid a low interest rate environment.

 However, before investing in any company for its dividend, we should go beyond the headline dividend yield and find out if it’s sustainable.
 If not, we could end up investing in a dividend trap.